TrustBase/base-docs/docs/local-network.md

 ---
 id: local-network
-title: Run a local trustbase network
+title: Local network
-sidebar_label: local network
+sidebar_label: Run local network
 ---

 This section will show how to start a private trustbase network on your local